 ECT: What can people expect to do and to learn at one of your workshops?

-RB: The pattern workshop I’m running for the ECT tour is designed to make the participants look at Jaipur slightly differently.
-We will identify and interpret the patterns we see in both nature and the built environment, then draw them, create repeats and add colour.
+RB: My pattern workshops are designed to make the participants look at Jaipur slightly differently.
+We identify and interpret the patterns we see in both nature and the built environment, then draw them, create repeats and add colour.
 One of the most interesting things is seeing how a single inspiration can produce so many different interpretations.
 I love that.